MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/user_spaces.md

 The first one provides functions within an RPGLE service program, named USRSPC to create a user space, retrieve its information and attributes and retrieve its entries.
 They are intended to be used from a program.
 Let's start to name those functions:

 1. UserSpaceCrt() to create a user space
-2. UserSpaceRtvInf() to retrieve the information and attributes of a user space
+2. UserSpaceRtvInf() to retrieve the information of a user space
 3. UserSpaceRtvEnt() to retrieve the content of an entry of a user space

 The second one provides CL commands to fulfill the same objectives.
 They are intended to be used from a CL(LE) program.
 They are using the functions as described above.
 Let's name those commands.